Öküz Mehmet Pasha Complex: The complex

 The complex is situated on a gentle slope from the north.
 The main building is a rectangular arasta (Ottoman bazaar) situated in west to east direction.
 North of the bazaar, there is a square-plan courtyard with cloister.
 The dormitories encircle the courtyard.
-South of the bazaar there is a hamam (Turkish bath) and a mosque.
+South of the bazaar there is a hamam hamam (bathhouse) and a mosque.
 Originally there was a golden finial in the bath.
 But it was later stolen.
 The heated water in the hamam was used to heat the complex.
 The complex had a sewage system.
 The total ground area of the complex is 9541 m2.

 In literature

 Han Duvarları ("Walls of Caravansarai") is a well-known poem of the renowned Turkish poet Faruk Nafiz Çamlıbel (1898–1973). Çamlıbel wrote this poem in 1925 after his travel from Ulukışla to another city.
 It is claimed that Çamlıbel was inspired by Öküz Mehmet Pasha Complex.